Loading progress...

 STEP THREE: ADJUST/ACCOMMODATE for PARENTS.

-In REAP, the term Return to School is not interchangeable with Return to Learn… and both have to happen successfully before Return to Sport/Play
+In REAP, the term Return to School is not interchangeable with Return to Learn… and both have to successfully happen before Return to Play/Sport can even be considered.

 RETURN TO SCHOOL